jacek-foremski/blog/README.md

 Showcase Symfony project featuring custom blog.
 Build using Symfony 3 and its bundles.
 Main focus of the project is the backend - I added Bootstrap so it wouldn't look too ugly.

 **Current features:**
-* Blog skeleton frontend (not dynamically generated yet)
+* Blog frontend dynamically generated from database
 * Bootstrap theme
 * Authentication from database
 * Fixtures to populate database